THERAPY AT UINTA ACADEMY

-Each girl is assigned to a licensed psychotherapist who manages her treatment.
-She will meet with her therapist for a minimum of two sessions each week for private, individual psychotherapy.
-The therapist is also available to meet for “incidental” therapy when a girl requests additional time to talk or if she is struggling.
+Each student is assigned to a licensed psychotherapist who manages their treatment.
+They meet with their therapist for a minimum of two sessions each week for private, individual psychotherapy.
+The therapist is also available to meet for “incidental” therapy when a student requests additional time to talk or if they are struggling.

-Individual therapy provides an opportunity for the girl and the therapist to focus on her unique needs.
-The goals of individual therapy are to increase a girl’s awareness and capacity for self-observation and to develop insight into her cognition, emotions, and core beliefs.
-Her increased insight will help her understand how she can use her strengths to make healthy choices of thought, feeling, or action and to better manage discomfort or distress.
+Individual therapy provides an opportunity for the student and the therapist to focus on unique needs.
+The goals of individual therapy are to increase a student's awareness and capacity for self-observation and to develop insight into their cognition, emotions, and core beliefs.
+Their increased insight will help them understand how they can use their strengths to make healthy choices of thought, feeling, or action and to better manage discomfort or distress.

-A very important aspect of successful therapy is the relationship a girl has with her therapist.
-If she feels accepted, safe, and secure, she will be able to open up and look at herself.
-Because the therapists’ offices are in the home, they have the unique opportunity to participate with the girls in their daily activities.
-This gives the therapist first-hand observation of each girl’s behavior and presents opportunity for creating a knowledgeable, supportive alliance with the young women.
+A very important aspect of successful therapy is the relationship a student has with her therapist.
+If they feel accepted, safe, and secure, they will be able to open up and look at themselves.
+Because the therapists’ offices are in the home, they have the unique opportunity to participate with the students in their daily activities.
+This gives the therapist first-hand observation of each student's behavior and presents opportunity for creating a knowledgeable, supportive alliance with the young women.